Dresden Porcelain: Embossed marks

 Between 1984 and 1997, a letter was stamped in front of the mould number to indicate the year of manufacture.
 "A" stands for 1984, "B" stands for 1985, etc. After 1991 there was a change from "H" directly to "K" for 1992 and continued up to the "P" for 1997.

 Painter's marks

-One or more numbers written in overglaze colors may appear under the company brand.
+One or more numbers written in overglaze colours may appear under the company brand.
 Behind it are the painters involved in the painting, who are recorded in lists by the painting manager.
 Only in exceptional cases were painters allowed to sign their paintings directly in the picture.

 Sponsorship

-The Sächsische Porzellan-Manufaktur Dresden has been sponsoring the "Dresden Porcelain Cup" as part of the Dresden Chess Festival since 1996.
+The Sächsische Porzellan-Manufaktur Dresden was a sponsor of the "Dresden Porcelain Cup" as part of the Dresden Chess Festival.